Manawatū–Whanganui: Museums

-Key cultural institutions in the region include Te Manawa in Palmerston North, the Whanganui Regional Museum, and the multi-cultural Te Awahou Nieuwe Stroom in Foxton.
+Key cultural institutions in the region include Te Manawa in Palmerston North, the Whanganui Regional Museum, the Sarjeant Gallery and the Quartz Museum of Studio Ceramics in Whanganui, the National Army Museum in Waiouru, and the multi-cultural Te Awahou Nieuwe Stroom in Foxton.

 Transport

 State Highway 1, the main highway, and the North Island Main Trunk railway, which both link Auckland and Wellington, run through the region.
-The Palmerston North–Gisborne Line and State Highway 3 follow the Manawatu Gorge, linking the region with Hawke's Bay.
+The Palmerston North–Gisborne Line and State Highway 3 follow the Manawatū Gorge, linking the region with Hawke's Bay.
 The Marton–New Plymouth Line provides a railway link with Taranaki, and from this line the short Wanganui Branch runs to Whanganui.
 Road and rail transport give the region's exporters easy access to ports.

 The region has approximately 16% of the North Island's road length.
 There are 8,732 km of road, of which two-thirds are sealed.
 Approximately 12% of roads are classified as urban and three-quarters as rural, with almost half of the rural roads being unsealed.
 With 945.9 km the region has the second-highest length of state highways in the North Island, after Waikato.